mcp-getgather/mcp-gateway/README.md

 ### Docker Compose

 Docker compose is used to set up subnet and tailscale router.
-Install [Docker compose](https://docs.docker.com/compose/install/).
+It should be installed if Docker Desktop is installed, otherwise, install it [here](https://docs.docker.com/compose/install/).
 It works for both Docker and Podman.

 ## Run locally